Grandma's Sweet Potato Pecan Pie

 Pecan Pie Filling

-In a large mixing bowl, add corn starch, organic brown sugar, rice syrup, corn syrup, apple sauce, and flaxseed eggs.
+In a large mixing bowl, add corn starch, organic brown sugar, rice syrup, corn syrup, apple sauce, melted vegan butter, and flaxseed eggs.
 Use your electric mixer to whip filling.
 If you don't have a hand mixer, add this to your food processor or high-speed blender and blend.
 Taste and adjust sweetness to your liking.
 (Should be sweet enough but you can add more sugar if you desire).

 If you desire you can crumble up some pecans and fold it into your syrup mixture or you can save that part of for last and place it on top of the pie.
 Your choice.